UniversalDependencies/UD_Gothic-PROIEL/README.md

 The data have been automatically converted to the UD scheme by Dag Haug.
 Thanks to all the original annotators!

 # Data splits
 The development set consists of Matthew 5 and 6, Mark 5 and 6, Luke 4, 7, 8 and 18, John 10, 11, 17 and 19, Romans 7 and 8, 1 Corinthians 10, 2 Corinthians 5, Galatians 1, Ephesians 1, 1 Timothy 2, Philemon 1 and Colossians 3.
+The test data consists of Matthew 7, 8, Mark 7, 8, Mark 15, Luke 5, 9, 10, 19, John 12, 13, 18, Romans 10, 11, 1 Corinthians 11, 2 Corinthians 8, Galatians 2, Ephesians 2, 1 Timothy 3, Philemon 2, Colossians 2.

 # References
  Dag T. T. Haug and Marius L. Jøhndal.
 2008.
 'Creating a Parallel Treebank of the Old Indo-European Bible Translations'.
 In Caroline Sporleder and Kiril Ribarov (eds.).  *Proceedings of the Second Workshop on Language Technology for Cultural Heritage Data (LaTeCH 2008)* (2008), pp. 27-34.